cycligent/nosleep.js/README.md

 ## Installation

-This package is published to npm as **nosleep.js** and can be installed with:
+This package is published to npm as **@uriopass/nosleep.js** and can be installed with:

 `npm install @uriopass/nosleep.js`

-Alternatively, you can manually add [NoSleep.js](https://github.com/richtr/NoSleep.js/blob/master/dist/NoSleep.js) to your project (or the [minified version](https://github.com/richtr/NoSleep.js/blob/master/dist/NoSleep.min.js)).

 ## Build from source